Gordonby/securing-azure-storage-accounts/README.md

 Risks

-- Users can exclude resources from Azure Policy Assignments
+- With the right permissions, users can exclude resources from Azure Policy Assignments
 - Users with standing access at the Management Group level can remove deny assignments.

-Ways to mititage
+Ways to mititage;

-- Leverage PIM
+- Remove standing access to production environments and leverage [Privileged Identity Management (PIM)](https://learn.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure) for RBAC role elevation.
+- [Resource Guard](https://learn.microsoft.com/azure/backup/multi-user-authorization?pivots=vaults-recovery-services-vault&tabs=azure-portal) (PIM feature) in Azure Backup
-- Notifications
+- Notifications on Azure events such as blob/container delete

 ### Notifying on blob delete

 An event grid subscription can be created to take remediation or notification actions.

 ![blob delete event](assets/eventgrid.png)